VWO Logo

 If you already get a significant amount of organic traffic, but very few conversions, it’s the same story.
 You will get the biggest return on investment by focusing on converting as many visitors as possible.

 You can do this by looking at the data and finding bottlenecks and underperforming pages.
-From there, you can ideate and create potential solutions, and finally, put it to the test against the original page.
+From there, you can ideate and create potential solutions, and finally, put them to the test against the original page.
 This process is called Conversion Rate Optimization (CRO) or landing page optimization.

 Previous tests and case studies show that it’s possible to increase your conversion rates by up to 125% by following this process and testing multiple solutions.